 Determines the kind of aggregated geometry generated; the possible values are

 This is the default placement.
 It will place the aggregated point at a random sample of the grouped points,

 like the default aggregation does.
-No other attribute is sampled, though, the point will contain the aggregated attributes determined by the
+No other attribute is sampled, though, the point will contain only the aggregated attributes determined by the